TyreeBlakeBailey/Python_OOP/README.md

 ### Lambda
 - module that can be used to do maths function in one line
-- any experssiono can be used in this function
+- any expression can be used in this function
 ```python
 lambda Num1, Num2: Num2 + Num1
 ```